What is GPILP?

 GPILP’s vision is “Making public service possible by empowering Gonzaga law students to serve public interest, and providing Gonzaga law students with opportunities to enhance their legal educations through service.”

-- Provided five grants for a total of $12,000 to support student internships
+- Provided four grants for a total of $12,000 to support student internships

 The Gonzaga Public Interest Law Project (GPLIP) was founded in 1989 to promote student participation in public interest work, especially public interest law.